-have routines to make sure they regularly disconnect from devices - rising to 50% of Londoners

-"When I feel that it is becoming too much, I try logging out of the apps I use.
+have routines to make sure they regularly disconnect from devices - rising to 50% of Londoners "When I feel that it is becoming too much, I try logging out of the apps I use.
 It makes it harder to go on and have a quick flick through."
-Female, Millennial, South West

-"I follow a lot less people nowadays - it avoids having my feed cluttered.
+Female, Millennial, South West "I follow a lot less people nowadays - it avoids having my feed cluttered.
 I only really like posts by my friends, or things I actively engage with."
-Male, Gen Z, London

-"Sometimes I do turn the Internet off in the house and my kids literally run down the stairs as if there's a fire."
-Mum, South West facebook

-THOUGHTS ABOUT MEDIA COMPANIES

-COMPANIES PEOPLE FEEL NEED TO BE REGULATED MORE ..
+Male, Gen Z, London "Sometimes I do turn the Internet off in the house and my kids literally run down the stairs as if there's a fire."
+Mum, South West of adults are being more selective about the TV they watch these days THOUGHTS ABOUT MEDIA COMPANIES COMPANIES PEOPLE FEEL NEED TO BE REGULATED MORE...

-Google

-COMPANIES PEOPLE SEE THEMSELVES USING MORE OF IN THE FUTURE.
+COMPANIES PEOPLE SEE THEMSELVES USING MORE OF IN THE FUTURE...